CHAPTER 17.05: ESSENTIAL SERVICE UTILITIES

 (2) Public involvement.

-(a) a minimum of one public meeting will be held by the utility and shall be held in an area central to the area impacted by proposed action;
+(a) a minimum of two public meetings will be held by the utility and shall be held in an area central to the area impacted by proposed action;

 (b) a minimum of one formal public hearing will be held by the utility later in the process to allow for formal public testimony.
 The public hearing will be held in an area central to the area impacted by proposed action; and

-(c) notice of the public meeting and public hearing to occur a minimum of 15 days in advance of the public meeting or public hearing.
+(c) notice of the public meetings and public hearing to occur a minimum of 15 days in advance of the public meeting or public hearing.
 The public notice will include:

-(i) three notices in a newspaper of general circulation within the borough;
+(i) two notices in both the print and digital editions of a newspaper of general circulation within the borough;

 (ii) public postings in local areas such as libraries, public buildings, schools, stores, laundromats, lodges, on the utility’s website, and on the Matanuska-Susitna Borough’s website, etc.;